 TUSCAN BARLEY SOUP WITH TURKEY SAUSAGES

-Most soups won’t do the trick, but I promise this one won’t leave you hungry.
+Most healthy soup won’t do the trick to fill you up.
+Yet I promise this one won’t leave you hungry.

 This recipe is an adaptation of a recipe from Giada De Laurentiis.
 I gave it my own twist by making it easier to make, with simpler ingredients.